 - View All 6 Articles In This Series

-I won't make you wait for the conclusion: none of these offer the same feature set you get with Google Maps.
-As sad as it is, Google's advanced traffic detection and point-of-interest data are only possible when you have an install base counting in the millions.
-However, if all you need to do is get from point A to B, other apps can do the job.
+I won't make you wait for the big "but" here, though: none of these solutions offer the same feature set you get with Google Maps.
+As sad as it is, Google's advanced traffic detection and point-of-interest data are only possible when you have an install base counting in the billions.
+However, if all you need to do is get from point A to B, other apps can do the job, and surprisingly decently.

 Why does open-source matter?